 The bottom line is that you need a criminal defense attorney with experience and expertise in defending serious felonies such as Burglary.
 This is not the time to settle for the cheapest attorney and hope for the best.
 We have been defending clients accused of serious felonies for many years.
 Our job doesn’t make us very popular in social settings, but when your record and your freedom are one the line, we might be exactly what you’re looking for.

-If you have been charged with Burglary in Destin, call Flaherty & Merrifield at (850) 460-7470 for a free case evaluation.
+If you or a loved one have been charged with a burglary in Destin, call Flaherty & Merrifield today at (850) 243-6097 for a free consultation.